 Most of you will fly direct to Rome.
 Flights leave from Rome to Sicily hourly and are usually very affordable.

 Car Rental or Airport Transfers:

 Driving in Italy is an exhilarating experience and not that different from driving in the states, except that stop signs and the road laws are more of a suggestion than something you can count on.
 I even learned how to not signal!
 Fortunately, there are plenty of open back roads with sparse traffic.
 I would suggest renting a car if you can, to and from Danena, or taking day trips.
 If not, I can hire a driver for transfers to and from Catania airport or for afternoon excursions for an additional cost.
-Riding with those who rent a car is also possible once I can coordinate this.
+Riding with those who rent a car is possible once I coordinate this.